Mapping cone formula in Heegaard Floer homology and Dehn surgery on knots in $S^3$: Introduction

 \begin{itemize} \item $U^{g(K)}\cdot HF_{red}(Y) = 0$; \item if $0<p/q\leq 3$, then all the torsion coefficients $t_i(K)$ are non-positive (including $t_0(K)$) and $\deg \Delta_K = g(K)$; \item more generally, if $i\geq \floor{\frac{\ceil{p/q}-\sqrt{\ceil{p/q}}}{2}}$, then $t_i$ is non-positive; \item if $g(K) > \floor{\frac{\ceil{p/q}-\sqrt{\ceil{p/q}}}{2}}$, then $\deg \Delta_K = g(K)$; \item if $U^{\floor{|H_1(Y)|/2}}\cdot HF_{red}(Y) \neq 0$ then $\deg \Delta_K = g(K)$. \end{itemize}

 In all statements where $\deg \Delta_K = g(K)$ we have that $\widehat{HFK}(K,g(K))$ is supported in odd degrees. \end{theorem}

-Note that the construction we will mention after Theorem \ref{thm:genus} (and demonstrate after its proof) produces negatively oriented Seifert fibred spaces $Y$ for which the power of $U$ needed to annihilate $HF_{red}(Y)$ gets arbitrarily large compared to the order of the first homology group.
+After the proof of Theorem \ref{thm:genus} in Section \ref{sec:genus}, we describe negatively oriented Seifert fibred spaces $Y$ for which the power of $U$ needed to annihilate $HF_{red}(Y)$ gets arbitrarily large compared to the order of the first homology group.

 Theorem \ref{thm:seifert} combined with the result of Wu has the following straightforward corollary.

 \begin{cor} Suppose $Y = \KS$ is a Seifert fibred rational homology sphere.
 If $|H_1(Y)| \leq 3$, then all the torsion coefficients of $K$ have the same sign and $\deg \Delta_K = g(K)$. \end{cor}